arcadeJHS/lnurl-quests/README.md

 Test a LN nodes network with Polar? https://lightningpolar.com/

-## TODO
-1. Add tests
-2. Add i18n
-3. Is it possible to use something more robust and reliable like Greenlight or Breez SDK to handle LNURL operations?
-Maybe in the future (see: https://sdk-doc-greenlight.breez.technology/guide/lnurl_withdraw.html)...

 ## Usecases
 1. Let's say a famous influencer from CompanyA is holding a talk on X.